proxmox/proxmox-backup/docs/maintenance.rst

 **Verify Jobs** tab of the datastore.

 ..
 Note:: It is recommended that you reverify all backups at least monthly, even if a previous verification was successful.
-This is becuase physical drives are susceptible to damage over time, which can cause an old, working backup to become corrupted in a process known as `bit rot/data degradation
+This is because physical drives are susceptible to damage over time, which can cause an old, working backup to become corrupted in a process known as `bit rot/data degradation
   <https://en.wikipedia.org/wiki/Data_degradation>`_.
 It is good practice to